Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 There are currently no restrictions on travel for U.S. government employees in Quintana Roo state but it is recommended to exercise increased caution after dark and to remain in well-lit pedestrian streets and tourist zones.

-Many of the tourist destinations in Mexico currently have the same level travel warning as destinations in the United Kingdom, Germany, France, Italy, and Spain–demonstrating that traveling to Mexico is just as safe as a trip to Europe.
+Playa del Carmen currently has the same travel advisory level as destinations in the United Kingdom, Germany, France, Italy, and Spainβdemonstrating that traveling to Mexico is just as safe as a trip to Europe.

 Smart Traveler Enrollment Program

-If you are a U.S. citizen, it is recommended to register for the Department of State’s Smart Traveler Enrollment Program (STEP), which allows you to submit your travel plans to the nearest U.S. embassy or consulate in Mexico.
+If you are a U.S. citizen, I’d highly recommend registering for the Department of State’s Smart Traveler Enrollment Program (STEP), which allows you to submit your travel plans to the nearest U.S. embassy or consulate in Mexico.Β

 It’s no secret that there’s lot of media hype about violent crime in Mexico, especially on American news channels and social media.